Agustin-Bulzomi/Projects/Programming/Digital House (Python)/Project 4 - Criptocurrencies/README.md

 # Cryptocurrencies

 ## ENGLISH:
 This was the last group project for the Data Science course in Digital House.
-23 cryptocurrencies were selected, with historic data of volume, opening and closing prices and more to analyse using many libraries.
+23 cryptocurrencies were selected, with historic data of volume, opening and closing prices, etc. to analyse its volatility, heterogeneity and other characteristics using clustering and time series.

 3 Jupyter Notebooks were made:
 - 1) Data wrangling & visualization